 What items do we have?

-We have items like disposable masks (short supply), gloves, sanitizing wipes, hand sanitizer and, cloth facial coverings (made by volunteers such as the Portland Mask Project) that can help reduce the spread of the novel Coronavirus and assist in keeping you and your caregivers healthier.
+We have items like disposable masks, gloves, sanitizing wipes, hand sanitizer and, cloth facial coverings (made by volunteers such as the Portland Mask Project) that can help reduce the spread of the novel Coronavirus and assist in keeping you and your caregivers healthier.
+Through a partnership with PBOT, we have also recently received transportation vouchers for free cab rides for essential appointments or for your caregivers to get to you.

 Can you get me N95 masks?